Navigation: DATABASE MAINTENANCE >

 Validating Your Database

-The Firebird database software includes a feature for checking that the database is not damaged.
+The Firebird database software used by all versions of DONATION includes a feature for checking that the database is not damaged.
 This does not in any way check whether you have entered correct data.
 It is rather checking for the sort of damage to files that can happen if your turn off your computer while the program is in the middle of updating the database.
 (Obviously, we would strongly advise against doing that!)
+Such damage can also occur if your computer suddenly crashes while the program is in the middle of updating the database.

-To do this check, just run Database ⇒ Validate.
+To validate your database, just run Database ⇒ Validate.
 When it is done, it will give the message "The database validation did not find any problems" if that was the case, and will display the errors if there are problems found.
 If any errors are found, please email the displayed errors to technical support for assistance.

 Easy Validation Problems Fix

-There have only been ever been a handful of cases (out of over 4,000 users!) that we can recall where a user has informed us of a validation error in their Firebird database, so as you can see, this is a very rare problem.
-In that case, it turned out that it was very easy to fix the problem.
+There have only been ever been a handful of cases (out of thousands of users!) that we can recall where a user has informed us of a validation error in their Firebird database, so as you can see, this is a very rare problem.
+In those cases, it turned out that it was very easy to fix the problem.
 The user restored their latest backup database, checked the validation again, and it was fine.

 If you do have a validation error, you could try the following steps: